Updated August 2019

 It is quickly becoming a key part of the global business landscape.
 Thanks to the rapidly increasing volume of structured and unstructured data available to companies around the world, businesses can use predictive analytics to gain valuable insights they are unlikely to obtain elsewhere.
 Companies can use these insights to make accurate, data-driven predictions and gain a competitive advantage.

-Expect the push for predictive analytics to continue in the foreseeable future.
-The combination of fast, high-powered, and inexpensive computers, easy-to-use software, and the need for competitive differentiation is accelerating the demand for predictive analytics.
-Meanwhile, the sooner a business integrates predictive modeling and other predictive analytics technologies into its everyday operations, the sooner it can discover innovative ways to differentiate itself from rivals.
+The value of prediction to solve problems and the need for competitive differentiation accelerates the demand for predictive analytics.
+The sooner a business integrates predictive modeling and other predictive analytics technologies into their everyday operations, the sooner these businesses can anticipate emerging needs and adapt.

 - Fraud detection: Various predictive analytics methods empower law enforcement agencies to identify and prevent criminal activities.
 Additionally, behavioral analytics tools enable companies to detect cyber fraud, zero-day vulnerabilities, and advanced persistent threats.

 - Marketing and Sales: Businesses can predict customer behavior and identify cross-selling opportunities.
 Predictive models can empower companies to determine the best ways to gain and retain profitable customers.
 Data mining can build systems that predict which operations are profitable and which are not.